Fahim9083/COIT20246-Journal-Fahim-Hasan/week02.md

 ## My Description of VirtualBox

-A computer can run virtual machines thanks to virtualization software called VirtualBox.
-A virtual machine can have its own operating system and functions similarly to a standalone computer.
-You may learn, test, and run various operating systems without physically installing them on your computer by using VirtualBox.
+VirtualBox is a virtualization program that allows a computer to run virtual machines.
+A virtual machine operates similarly to a standalone computer and can have its own operating system.
+VirtualBox allows you to learn, test, and run several operating systems without having to physically install them on your computer.

 ---

 ## My Description of OpenWRT

-A Linux-based operating system called OpenWRT was created primarily for networking equipment like routers.
-It offers capabilities and tools for controlling network configurations and connections.
-OpenWRT is helpful for learning about networking and network administration because it can also be used as a virtual computer.
+OpenWRT is an operating system based on Linux that was developed mainly for networking devices such as routers.
+It provides tools and capabilities for managing connections and network configurations.
+Because OpenWRT may be used as a virtual computer, it is useful for learning about networking and network administration.

 ---